 © Rafah Sabbagh 2019

-If you are having any issues with this article in your life, do contact me for a private session or sessions.
-I offer bespoke courses according to your needs and concerns.
-I also provide relationship coaching, with or without your partner.
+If you are experiencing any core issues in your life do contact me for a private session or sessions.
+I offer bespoke sessions according to your needs and issues.
+I also offer relationship coaching with or without your partner and Family Mediation Coaching

 Copyright (c) 2019 by Rafah Sabbagh.
 All rights reserved.
 You may quote, copy, translate and link to this article, in its entirety, on free, non-donation based websites only as long as you include the author name and a working link back to this website.
 All other uses are strictly prohibited.